alters-mit/magnebot/doc/magnebot_controller.md

 | 4a, 4b, 4c | 0, 1, 2 | 0, 1, 2, 3, 4, 5, 6, 7 |
 | 5a, 5b, 5c | 0, 1, 2 | 0, 1, 2, 3 |

-Images of each scene+layout combination can be found [here](https://github.com/alters-mit/magnebot/tree/master/Documentation/images/floorplans).
+Images of each scene+layout combination can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/floorplans).

+Images of where each room in a scene is can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/rooms).

-You can safely call `init_scene()` more than once to reset the simulation.
+You can call `init_scene()` more than once to reset the simulation.

 Possible [return values](action_status.md):